Brønnøysund: Economy

 The town is the administrative and commercial centre of Brønnøy Municipality.

 In recent years, Brønnøysund has managed to create a certain economic growth.
 Fjord Seafood originated here, as well as the largest limestone mine in Northern Europe and the highest foodstuff production in Northern Norway are examples of entrepreneurship and well-run economy in this somewhat prosperous region.
 Modern agriculture, hydroponics, the large TTS transport corporation, wood processing and tourism are the main driving industries.

+One of Norway's four large ferry shipping companies, Torghatten is based in Brønnøysund, along with its parents company Nordic Ferry Infrastructure.

 Transportation

 This building is known as Telegrafen as it originally housed the telegraph in town.